-- 5.3.B Other Energy Storage Methods: Other energy storage technologies not mentioned (such as other battery technologies or fuel cells) will need to be evaluated by ASC Headquarters.
+8.2.B Other Energy Storage Methods

+Other energy storage technologies not mentioned (such as other battery technologies or fuel cells) will need to be evaluated by ASC Headquarters.
 Samples and details of proposed systems must be submitted before the date indicated in Reg.
+4.3.A.2.

+8.2.C Supplemental Batteries

-3.2.A.2. - 5.3.C Supplemental Batteries: Supplemental, replaceable batteries carried in the solar car may be used to power: main disconnect relay, radios, commercially available electronic panel meters with internal batteries, cell phones, driver ventilation fans (if solely used for driver ventilation), and the horn.
-Supplemental battery power may be used to momentarily power the battery protection system as defined by Reg.
-5.4 to verify safe battery parameters before energizing the main power switch. - 5.3.D Other Storage Devices: If any other energy storage devices are used (Reg.
-5.3.B), they must be shown to be storing no energy and fully discharged before the start of each Rayce day.
+Supplemental, replaceable batteries carried in the solar car may be used to power: power switch, radios, commercially available electronic panel meters with internal batteries, cell phones, driver ventilation fans (if solely used for driver ventilation), and the horn.
+Supplemental battery power may be used to momentarily power the battery protection system (BPS) as defined by Reg.
+8.3 to verify safe battery parameters before energizing the main power switch.
+During a battery fault in which the BPS has automatically opened the main power switch, supplemental battery power may be used to power the battery fans per Reg.
+8.4.D.